 Calories per 100 grams product: 602 calories or 2520 kilojoules

 Taste: The flavour is a bit more subtle as well as being a bit more ‘natural’.
+It’s actually the same ingredients as normal Peanut Butter but it’s been roasted to a higher temperature.
 The best way I can describe the taste is that it tastes like the skins have been left on during the production process.
-In all honestly I don’t know if that is the case.
 The ratio of oil to solids is good and this is probably my favourite peanut butter option.
 The downside is that it appears to only come in a 470 gram jar which is a tad on the large side for my needs.
 This option is also slightly lower as far as calories go but not by much.

 A more ‘natural’ peanut taste obviously, a relatively smooth texture but just enough crunch to make it interesting.
 Provides a good balance between the solids and the liquid (oil) component.